Friday, November 21, 2025

 The two Marjorie's of Church Street

 It's a sickness, I know, but I started digging.
 Mom was born in 1931.
 I went to the 1930 census for Oak Grove.
 It would tell me who the neighbors were back then.
 The Census taker was there on April 4, 1930.
 The Keller household was well represented-- a 35 year old William H. and his wife Elizabeth, daughters Marian, Sara Jane, and Virginia Ann are all listed on Church Street at the 42nd household enumerated by that census taker.
 Two households down the page I found Daniel W. Kelly (Physician) with his wife Ethel, son Joe, daughter "Margery D." and mother, Lillie.
-Here was the Doctor that delivered my mother and our mystery Marjorie! (though not spelled correctly).
+So, here was the Doctor that delivered my mother and our mystery Marjorie! (though not spelled correctly).
 She was 13 years old in 1930, born in Louisiana.

 Marjorie Dan Kelly Lomax (1917-2015)